Does your dog struggle with understanding what you're teaching?

 Who is this class NOT for?

 This class may be a bit too technical for people just beginning their training journey.
-Please check the course schedule for more appropriate introductory foundation classes if you are just getting started!
+But even if you're a complete newbie and love to get geeky, you're still very welcome!

 Please don't hesitate to get in touch if you have any questions regarding whether this class is for you!
 Email me at: helene@shapingchaosdogtraining.com